 Franz Bardon Books

-Comprehending the books of Franz Bardon
+Comprehending the practical wisdom of Franz Bardon’s works

 Bardon, like The Life Force Institute, makes knowledge & instruction available to those outside of the normal learning establishments.